marnen/staticmatic/README.markdown

 Partials are searched for in the following order:

-- The file's current directory (the file must be prefixed with an underscore)
+- The file's current directory (the file must be prefixed with an underscore in this case)
 - `src/_partials/`

 Examples: